-D Occupantly deals halo as DA to the termination of t Prerequisites Open to all students who have a B.A. in social sciences or related for the course: disciplines.
-Course Objectives: This course will introduce students to development concepts and debates and the perspective of engendering development.
-Students will be introduced to the politics of development in India, gender analysis frameworks, (gender blind, gender neutral and gender redistributive policies), gender mainstreaming and gender budgeting.
-This course will also introduce the students to a critical understanding of gender issues in Goa in particular as well as the response of the state and women's organisations to these issues.
-The course will also aim to develop in the students the capacity to identify linkages between social issues, needs, policies and programmes.
-Case studies of tourism and mining and other local development projects in Goa will be analysed.
-ANIVE STATE OF THE PARTY OF THE Module 1: The 4th World Conference on Women held in Beijing, China in 1995, Platform for Action and the emergence of the empowerment approach to women's development- Women in/and Development (WID and WAD), Gender and Development (GAD), Structural Adjustment Programme, Women Empowerment: Meaning, concepts and objectives of women empowerment.
+Name of the Prog Course Code ramme : M.A.
+Public Administration : PAD-525 Title of the Cours Number of Credit , I Effective from AY Prerequisites Open to all students who have a B.A. in social sciences or related for the course: disciplines.
+Course Objectives: This course will introduce students to development concepts and de and the perspective of engendering development.
+Students we introduced to the politics of development in India, gender and frameworks, (gender blind, gender neutral and gender redistri policies), gender mainstreaming and gender budgeting.
+This course also introduce the students to a critical understanding of gender isse Goa in particular as well as the response of the state and wo organisations to these issues.
+The course will also aim to develop students the capacity to identify linkages between social issues, re policies and programmes.
+Case studies of tourism and mining and local development projects in Goa will be analysed. vill be halysis butive se will sues in men's in the needs, Module 1 : The 4th World Conference on Women held in Beijing, China in 1995, Platform for Action and the emergence of the empowerment approach to women's development- Women in/and Development (WID and WAD), Gender and Development (GAD), Structural Adjustment Programme, Women Empowerment: Meaning, concepts and objectives of women empowerment.
 Theories of Development.
 Globalization and Women in India.
 National Policy for Women.
-Module 2: Women and land rights, feminization of labour: formal and informal labour, issues of livelihood and gender, feminization of poverty, female headed household.
-MDGs, Gender and 15 hours 15 hours Content: Sustainable Development Goals, and its critique.
-Module 3: Gender analysis frameworks, gender mainstreaming and gender budgeting.
-Analysing policy and programme: Gender blind, gender neutral and gender redistributive policies.
+15 hours Content: Module 2 : Women and land rights, feminization of labour : formal and informal labour, issues of livelihood and gender, feminization of poverty, female headed household.
+MDGs, Gender and Sustainable Development Goals, and its critique. )) 15 hours Module 3 : Gender analysis frameworks, gender mainstreaming and gender budgeting.
+Analysing policy and programme : Gender blind, gender neutral and gender redistributive policies.
 Development Policy in India: Five year plans, NITI Aayog, National Commission for Women, Ministry of Women and Child Development, Mahila Shakti Kendra, State Policies and Programmes for Women.
-Women and micro-finance policies, Self-Help Groups - a critique.
-Module 4: Analysing Goa's budget, Gender and Development 15 hours Policy in Goa: Analysing tourism policy, mining, construction, casinos, alcohol, SEZ, Regional Plan, Nylon 66, Mopa airport, etc. 15 hours Pedagogy: Lectures/ Tutorials/Assignments/Self- Study /Discussions/Audio-Vis suals
+Women and micro-finance policies, Self- Help Groups - a critique.
+15 hours Module 4 : Analysing Goa's budget, Gender and Development Policy in Goa: Analysing tourism policy, mining, construction, casinos, alcohol, SEZ, Regional Plan, Nylon 66, Mopa airport, etc. 15 hours Pedagogy: Lectures/ Tutorials/Assignments/Self- Study /Discussions/Audio-Vis suals